basitsk09/test/README.md

   '32', '33', '34', '35', '36', '37', '38', '39', '40',
 ];

-// Suffixes for rows where users can input data directly into non-total fields const inputRowSuffixes = [
+const inputRowSuffixes = [
     '1', '3', '4', '5', '6', '9', '10', '11', '18', '19', '20', '21',
     '24', '25', '26', '30', '33', '34', '35', '36', '37', '38', '39', '40',